amitp-ai/Self_Driving_Car_Engineer/README.md

 * Projects 1 and 2: Combine lidar and radar data to track objects in the environment using Kalman filters (both Extended and Unscented Kalman Filters (EKF and UKF)

 **Localization**
-* Project 3: Locate a car relative to the world (Align a car and sensors to the map).
+* Project 3: Locate a car relative to the world map.
 Use a particle filter to localize the vehicle.

 **Control**
 * Project 4: Use PID control to steer the car as well as adjust brake/acceleration inorder to follow a reference trajectory.